JCog/fp/BUILDING.md

 `git clone https://github.com/jcog/fp.git`

-To build all fp binaries, run `make LDFLAGS=' -Wl,--defsym,start=0x80400060'` in the root directory of the fp repository.
+To build all fp binaries, run `make` in the root directory of the fp repository.
 If you only want to patch a rom, you can skip this step and move on to the patching section.

 # Patching